WorldBank-Transport/DRIVER-Android/README.md

 Storing the certificate file as a publicly readable Amazon S3 object or on GitHub Pages are both good options.

 ### Build models.jar
-DRIVER uses Gradle to dynamically generate a `models.jar` file that will contain the default schema for the application for the initial model class definition, the backup model classes in case of update failure, and also for running tests.
+DRIVER uses Gradle to dynamically generate a `models.jar` file that will contain the default Record Schema for the application for the initial model class definition, the backup model classes in case of update failure, and also for running tests.

-To trigger Gradle to build this file on a DRIVER environment, determine the UUID of the schema version you want the application to use and in a web browser load the URL  `https://{your-driver-domain}/api/jars/{schema-uuid}/`.
+To trigger Gradle to build this file on a DRIVER environment, determine the UUID of the Record Schema you want the application to use and in a web browser load the URL  `https://{your-driver-domain}/api/jars/{schema-uuid}/`.

 You should get back a 201 Created response while the Gradle process builds the `models.jar` file asynchronously.
 After a minute or so, refreshing the page should produce a 200 OK response.
 Once you get that response, if you append `?format=jar` to the URL, it will then download the file.

 > **Note** If you do not get a 200 OK response after several minutes, check:
 > - Is `driver-gradle` running on the celery server?
 > - Is there any output in `/var/log/upstart/driver-gradle.log` when you reload the `/api/jars/` URL?
-> If there aren't errors, restarting the service with `sudo service driver-gradle restart` often resolves communication issues.
+> If there is no output, restarting the service with `sudo service driver-gradle restart` often resolves communication issues.
 You may need to reload the `/api/jars` URL again after to trigger a new build.

 Once downloaded, copy the `models.jar` file to  `app/src/main/assets/models.jar`.

 The app requires the `models.jar` file to have been signed by the keystore.
-You can use `jarsigner` to verify that the models JAR file has been signed correctly:
+You can use `jarsigner` to verify that the `models.jar` file has been signed correctly:
 ```
 $ jarsigner -verify -certs -keystore app/driver.keystore app/src/main/assets/models.jar